arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ### Testing Out the Sketches

 Let's test the application with the sender Opta™ device connected to the Serial Monitor of the Arduino IDE and the receiver Opta™ device powered on.
-In the Serial Monitor, send a value between `1`and `4`; sending a `1` should open relay one and turn on the corresponding status LED, from left to right, of the receiver Opta™ device.
-Sending a `0` again should close the relay and turn off the status LED.
+In the Serial Monitor, send a value between `1`and `4`; sending a `1` should close relay one and turn on the corresponding status LED, from left to right, of the receiver Opta™ device.
+Sending a `1` again should open the relay and turn off the status LED.

 Here is a review of the values the receiver Opta™ device can receive and the result they produce: